sinim-bible-app/sinim-bible-app/CONTRIBUTING.md

 ## Prerequisites

 Before you can start working, you'll need to have [Node.js](https://nodejs.org) installed on your system.
+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+It lets you run JavaScript code outside of a browser.
 Please visit the official website and download the latest version for your operating system.

 ### Verifying Installation